US stocks edge higher; Netflix plunges on subscriber losses

 NEW YORK (AP) — Stocks edged mostly higher in afternoon trading on Wall Street Wednesday, but were held back by streaming entertainment giant Netflix, which lost lost more than a third of its value after reporting its first subscriber loss in more than a decade and predicting more grim times ahead.

-Netflix slumped 37%.
+Netflix slumped 35.4%.
 The company suffered its first subscriber loss in more than a decade and expects a steeper decline during the current quarter.
 It is also considering changes that it has long resisted, including minimizing password sharing and creating a low-cost subscription supported by advertising.
+Netflix stock is now down 68% from the all-time high it reached in November.

 Investors continue focusing on the latest round of corporate earnings as they try to determine how companies are dealing with rising inflation and cost pressures.
 Railroad operator CSX, electric vehicle maker Tesla and United Airlines will report their results later Wednesday.
 American Airlines and Union Pacific will report results on Thursday.